clarkadisney/clarkadisney.github.io/_posts/2021-03-22-mycorrhizae-quicktake.md

 ### Market Growth

-The market will continue to grow for reasons including end-consumer demand, greater awareness of and desire to remediate soil health, wider and more targeted availability, increased research supporting adoption at scale, and potentially -  financing via carbon tax credit generation.
+My guesstimate: the market will continue to grow for reasons including end-consumer demand, greater awareness of and desire to remediate soil health, wider and more targeted availability, increased research supporting adoption at scale, and potentially -  financing via carbon tax credit generation.

 ### Further Questions

 Why did FBN seemingly drop myco for bacteria?

-Is bacillus / bacteria better able to withstand tilling / use in traditional industrialized ag?
+Is bacillus / bacteria better able to withstand tilling / use in industrialized ag?

-Is Leonardite a preferred carbon sink / circular economy product compared to myco + trees?
+Is Leonardite a preferred carbon sink / circular economy product compared to myco and no-till?

-Stay tuned!